What’s New in 2026

 Employers must also communicate any pay policies, including leave policies, to their employees.

-Employers that require employees to work holidays don’t need to offer premium holiday pay rates.
+Employers who require employees to work holidays don’t need to offer premium holiday pay rates.

-Employers that choose to offer holiday leave should follow the relevant policy and terms of the employment contract.
+Employers who choose to offer holiday leave should follow the relevant policy and terms of their employment contracts.

-Those that choose to do so must follow their relevant policy and employment contracts.
+Those who choose to do so must follow their relevant policies and employment contracts.

 There are several other types of mandatory leave in North Carolina.